 A social media account can be removed in an instant – in error, deliberately, or maliciously.
 By using your own domain as your default hub for Web presence management – a home for all your various efforts – such issues are much less likely to occur.

-Another easily made Web presence management error is not recognizing the benefits of multiple domain names.
+Another easily made Web presence management error is not recognizing the benefits of owning multiple domain names.
 You may have one for your organization – and that’s smart.
 But what about you, personally?
 As a tech entrepreneur, aren’t you also a ‘brand’, in addition to the product you are selling?
 If so, you also need a domain, to act as a hub for you, with its own email address.

 Go wider, and do the same for individual projects and ideas, if you consider them important.
 We see this often in the technology sector – new hardware, games, and services will have their own unique domains, rather than sitting under the website addresses of parent companies.

 This also affords flexibility.
 Should brands separate, individual domains live on.
 Or if you leave a company you founded, having your own domain and site means you’d not ‘lose’ your entire online presence.
-Your own domain continues as before, rather than you having to rebuild your Web presence from scratch because all of it was integrated into the organization you started.
+Your own domain continues as before, rather than having to rebuild your Web presence from scratch because all of it was integrated into the organization you started.

 Proper Web presence management requires you to do your homework when deciding on domain names.
 Some suffixes have legal restrictions in terms of usage or location – for example, .eu domains must be owned by an entity whose principal place of business is within the EU.